 Last week, I got to attend a one of a kind event at my friend Daniela’s place (Waves in the Kitchen) with Hodo Foods.
 Hodo Foods is a tofu brand that has been in the bay area for 14 years!!!
 That is so surprising to me because I had not heard of them before and I am a huge tofu lover.
 I learned all about tofu including making tofu, where it comes from, and I even got a swag bag filled with tofu.
-I was so inspired by the event I decided to make something with the tofu I got from the event.
+I was so inspired by the event I decided to make this pumpkin tofu curry with the tofu I got from the event.

 My Relationship with Tofu